-Provides several key benchmarks for vegetation models in the Amazon basin via 1) spatial pattern maps of mortality, woody net primary productivity (NPP) and above-ground biomass (AGB), and 2) the underlying mechanisms controlling these patterns.
+This study provides several key benchmarks for vegetation models in the Amazon basin via (1) spatial pattern maps of mortality, woody net primary productivity (NPP), and aboveground biomass (AGB) and (2) the underlying mechanisms controlling these patterns.

 Previous work had supposed that spatial patterns in AGB in Amazon forests were mediated by a positive association between woody NPP and stem mortality rates inducing reductions in AGB.
-In contrast, we found that woody NPP and stem mortality are not correlated, and instead that spatial variability in AGB is controlled primarily by stem mortality (not woody biomass loss).
+In contrast, the scientists found that woody NPP and stem mortality are not correlated and, instead, that spatial variability in AGB is controlled primarily by stem mortality (not woody biomass loss).

 Los Alamos National Laboratory